-There are 20 of these events.

 Events with hits on only one pixel station: These events have hits on a full pixel station, but no hits on the other pixel station.
 This likely results from a slight difference in the synchronization of the clocks in the CAPTANs of the two stations.
 There are 5 of these events.

 Events with badly decoded hits: These events have hits on the DUTs, but the positions of those hits are off the detector: the row and/or column are too large.
 This inefficiency results from problems with the CAPTAN firmware that decodes hit data.
 There are 119 of these events.